Kerudal/config_i3/README.md

 This [ website ](https://github.com/robbyrussell/oh-my-zsh)has a list of all the themes you could install on oh my zsh.
 Here is a [ list ](https://github.com/robbyrussell/oh-my-zsh/wiki/Themes) of screebshots of the different type of theme
 This [ website ](https://gist.github.com/renshuki/3cf3de6e7f00fa7e744a)  helped me a lot

-However be carful if you install termiator (like shown in [ website ](https://gist.github.com/renshuki/3cf3de6e7f00fa7e744a) )
+However be carful if you install termiator (like shown in this [ website ](https://gist.github.com/renshuki/3cf3de6e7f00fa7e744a) )
 ```zsh
 sudo apt-get install terminator
 ```